indexphonemica/pshrimp-server/README.md

-This is the backend for [Pshrimp](https://github.com/defseg/pshrimp-client), an under-development replacement for [Psmith](https://github.com/defseg/psmith).
+This is the backend for Pshrimp, a search tool for Index Phonemica.